 Medium - "On The Job" (OTJ) Risk Assessment - An on the spot risk assessment, which many are used to doing mentally, when changes or additions to planned work occur, or if carrying out a quick task.
-The quality of mental risk assessments can be improved by using a very simple pro-forma designed to prompt the consideration of a wide range of hazards, called an OTJ RA.
+The quality of mental risk assessments can be improved by using this very simple pro-forma, designed to prompt the consideration of a wide range of hazards.

-High - Documented Risk Assessment - STFC uses a standard methods either qualitative or quantitative, to undertake and document risk assessments for activities with significant risks
+High - Documented Risk Assessment - STFC uses standard methods, either qualitative or quantitative, to undertake and document risk assessments for activities with significant risks